top of page

 About me

-Joyce Wai-chung Tang’s works have been described by Ablaze Records as “incisive and brilliant … a fresh compositional voice,” and have been premiered and performed worldwide.
+Joyce Wai-chung Tang’s compositions have been praised by Ablaze Records as “incisive and brilliant … a fresh compositional voice,” and have been performed globally.
 Her works span orchestral, chamber, solo, vocal, choral, electro-acoustic, and theatrical genres, many of which have been jury-selected and featured in major festivals and conferences such as the Hong Kong Arts Festivals, International Society for Contemporary Music (ISCM) festivals, Canberra International Music Festival, Asian Composers’ League Conferences and Festivals, International Rostrum of Composers, Percussive Arts Society International Convention (PASIC), Deutschlandfunk Forum Neuer Musik, Ibiza International Music Festival, Shanghai Spring International Music Festival, Yogyakarta Contemporary Music Festival, International Computer Music Conferences (ICMC), Journées d'Informatique Musicale (JIM), Le French May festivals, and Manhattan-Hong Kong Music Festival.

-Tang’s works were published on several CDs, including the "Fleeting Realms" on Navona Records, "Orchestral Masters Series Vol. 1" and "Millennial Masters Series Vol. 2" on Ablaze Records, and "ICMC CD" on October Music.
+Tang’s music were published on several CDs, including the "Fleeting Realms" on Navona Records, "Orchestral Masters Series Vol. 1" and "Millennial Masters Series Vol. 2" on Ablaze Records.

-Joyce Tang was awarded an Asian Cultural Council fellowship in 2017.
-She also received a PhD in musicology at The University of Hong Kong.
-She is currently a faculty at The Hong Kong Academy for Performing Arts.
-Her scores are published by BabelScores.
+Joyce Tang was awarded an Asian Cultural Council fellowship in 2017 and holds a PhD in musicology from The University of Hong Kong.
+She is currently a faculty at The Hong Kong Academy for Performing Arts, with her scores are published by BabelScores.

 Audio Visual